What is the application deadline for the program?

 What is included in the curriculum of the graduate program?

 The curriculum for the graduate program includes health sciences core courses, specialization nutrition courses, and a capstone.
 For a list of possible courses please visit the course catalog.

 What are the requirements for admissions to the graduate program?

-Selection to the graduate program is competitive and based upon several factors including: grade point average (3.0 in all college-level course work), GRE scores (minimum rank in the 50th percentile or greater on both the GRE Verbal Reasoning and Quantitative Reasoning measures preferred and an analytical writing score of 4.0 or greater is preferred), extracurricular and leadership activities, maturity, and the ability to express oneself adequately in written communication (based on the statement of professional goals).
+Selection to the graduate program is competitive and based upon several factors including: grade point average (3.0 in all college-level course work), GRE scores (quantitative and verbal percentile rankings >50% preferred and an analytical writing score > 3.5 is required), extracurricular and leadership activities, maturity, and the ability to express oneself adequately in written communication (based on the statement of professional goals).
 Students must have also completed prerequisite courses including anatomy and physiology, inorganic and organic chemistry, and Principles of Nutrition (exclusive to Georgia State University*).
 All courses must have been completed within 10 years prior to beginning the graduate program.
 No online laboratory classes will be accepted.
 All students must submit a resume and two letters of recommendation (one from previous employer and one from professor).

 *If you have taken an introductory nutrition course within the last 10 years, you may submit the syllabus for review.
 If the course is deemed comparable, you will be granted permission to exempt the Principles of Nutrition requirement.